Transit planning in Toronto is becoming more and more like one of the fables of yore. Tales told to teach children a valuable moral lesson.

 What could possibly go wrong?

 Now, it’s easy to cast the villain in this tale.
 Emerging from under the bridge, Rob “Subways, Subways, Subways” Ford plays the ogre.
 Once with the perceived power to do so (what politicians like to call their ‘mandate’) in his grasp, he killed off a perfectly good and provincially funded transit plan with no realistic alternative in place.
-Just killed it dead.
-Because he could.

 The fact is, however, Rob Ford is nothing more than the inciting incident of this story.
 His madness could’ve been stopped in its tracks by people wielding far more power than he did.
 While city council was probably correct in not forcing him to bring his Transit City Dead motion immediately up for a vote during his brief but impressive ascendancy, and handing him an “official” stamp of approval, others could’ve stood firm in the face of his onslaught.